About Us

 What’s something unique about you and Heidi?

 When we went to meet with the faculty of Denver Seminary where I was beginning their Doctorate program, they found out Heidi has a PhD and hired her to teach in my program.
-Heidi’s one of my professors!
-(And I recently got an A in her class, so thankfully, she showed me great mercy in grading my papers…)
+Heidi was one of my professors!
+(And I got an A in her class, so thankfully, she showed me great mercy in grading my papers…)

 What’s it like to have four boys?